 Every Visitor Must Experience the Bellagio Fountains Show

 Las Vegas is known for its amazing shows.
 One of the best shows in town – the Bellagio Fountains show – is free.
 In front of the world famous Bellagio Hotel and Casino rests a row of gorgeous fountains.
-From 3:00 PM until midnight (Mon-Fri) and 12:00 PM until midnight – once every half hour – dance in unison to the sounds of Frank Sinatra or other legendary musicians.
+From 3 p.m. until midnight (Mon-Fri) and 12 p.m. until midnight (weekends) – once every half hour – dance in unison to the sounds of Frank Sinatra or other legendary musicians.

 Play a Role in Determining the Fate of a Potential CBS Television Show